bertreb/pimatic-tado-reloaded/README.md

 ### The variables to be set
 ```
-- setPoint: The target temperature in heat or cool mode.
+- setPoint: The target temperature in heat or cool mode (left value input)
-- setPointLow: The low target temperature in heatcool mode.
+- setPointLow: The low target temperature in heatcool mode (middle)
   Below that value the heater will turn on.
-The second input in the gui.
+The second input in the gui (right)
 - setPointHigh: The high target temperature in heatcool mode.
   Above that value the cooler with turn on.
 The third input in the gui
 - eco: Set the whole thermostat in eco state